Middle Grades Promotion

 |1||Career and Education Planning||Middle grades or higher course|

 1In order for a public school student to earn high school credit for Algebra I, Geometry, or Biology I, the student must take the corresponding EOC assessment (worth 30% of the student's final grade) and pass the course.
-If your middle school student will be taking any these high school level courses and may enter or return to public school for high school, you may want your child to participate in the corresponding EOC assessment.
+If your middle school student will be taking any these high school level courses and may enter or return to public school for high school, you may want your student to participate in the corresponding EOC assessment.

 2Public school students are required to participate in a Civics EOC assessment.
-If your child may enter or return to public school for middle school and is taking a civics course, you may want your child to participate in the Civics EOC assessment.
+If your student may enter or return to public school for middle school and is taking a civics course, you may want your student to participate in the Civics EOC assessment.
 A student who transfers to the public school system from our school after the beginning of the second term of 8th grade is not required to meet the civics education requirement if the student's transcript shows the successful completion of three social studies courses or two year-long social studies courses that include civics education.